sergioalvz/sergioalvz.github.io/_drafts/sax-streaming-algorithm.md

 })
 ````

-Because SAX works by using events, I just need to detect when the element *text* is reached for obtaining its content.
+Because this kind of parser works by using events, I just need to detect when the `EvElemStart` is fired in order to obtain the content for the `<text>` element.
 Said so, the line:

 ````scala
 case EvElemStart(_, "text", _, _) => isTweetTextNode = true
 ````

-matches when the text element starts.
-I set the variable `isTweetTextNode` to `true` in order to ensure that I retrieve the content of text's nodes only when is inside of the *text* element:
+has now more sense, right?
+I set the variable `isTweetTextNode` to `true` in order to ensure that I retrieve the content of text's nodes only when is inside of the `<text>` element:

 ````scala
 case EvText(text) if isTweetTextNode => applyFilter(text)
 ````

-This simple block of code give me the ability of analyze big XML dataset (~8GB) without memory leak.
+That simple block of code give me the ability of analyze large XML dataset (~8GB) without memory leak.

+### Adding filters for extracting terms